hvanfc/workshop/exercises/BarrysBeerBarCard/README.md

 - AndroidManifest.xml

 In BarrysBeerBar you will need to:
-- Updatenfc_tech_filter.xml, you need to add an extra tech list for the IsoDep format.
+- Update nfc_tech_filter.xml, you need to add an extra tech list for the IsoDep format.
 HCE only supports IsoDep.
 - Add a method for reading IsoDep tags.
 	- connect to the IsoDep tag
 	- create a command ADPU, using the same AID that you will use in BarrysBeerBarCard